texas-mcallen-mission/key-indicator-system/ci-notes.md

 # Continuous Integration Notes

-## prerequisites
+## Prerequisites

-found a very helpful jumping-off point here: <https://github.com/ericanastas/deploy-google-app-script-action> that REALLY helped us get started.
+A very helpful jumping-off point at <https://github.com/ericanastas/deploy-google-app-script-action> REALLY helped us get started.
-This document is more or less just to help me understand what it is that I need to do to adapt that guy's stuff to my purposes.
+This document is more or less just to help me understand what it is that I need to do to adapt that guy\'s stuff to my purposes.

 ## Requirements

 Google Clasp, referenced through GitHub Actions, and the Workflow code:

-1. ``.clasprc.json`` - this has some really important & powerful information in it- it's basically how CLASP authenticates that you're you.
+1. ``.clasprc.json`` - This has some really important & powerful information in it.
+It\'s basically how CLASP authenticates that you\'re you.
 Has to be gotten locally and is in a somewhat weird spot.
-2. ``.clasp.json`` - in order to use CLASP from the command line locally you have to have two versions of it: one for your PC and one for Github.
-This requires ``.gitignore``'ing it.
+2. ``.clasp.json`` - In order to use CLASP from the command line locally you need two versions of it: one for your PC and one for Github.
+This requires it to be in ``.gitignore``.
-3. ``main.yml`` - this is the Workflow code.
+3. ``main.yml`` - This is the Workflow code.
 It requires some set up:
-    - first you have to set up some secret tokens (this is covered in the guide) because of how scary ``.clasprc.json`` would be if it got into the wrong person's hands
+    - First you have to set up some secret tokens (covered in the guide) because of how scary ``.clasprc.json`` would be if it got into the wrong person\'s hands
-    - for the workflow to work, ``rootDir`` in ``.clasp.json`` has to be set to ``./``
+    - For the workflow to work, ``rootDir`` in ``.clasp.json`` has to be set to ``./``

 ## Pulling it apart

-The goals here are as follows:
+The goals are as follows:

-1. Get separate sets of CI stuff working so that I can automatically push a release branch into release, & the main dev branch into dev automatically.
+1. Get separate sets of CI stuff working so that I can automatically push a release branch into the release Sheet & the main branch into the dev Sheet automatically.
-    - the reason this is important is because we have automated triggers that amongst other things tell us when stuff breaks.
+    - This is important because we have automated triggers that things tell us when stuff breaks.
-2. be able to have the local ``.clasp.json`` file co-exist with the server version
+2. Have the local ``.clasp.json`` file co-exist with the server version.
-    - this would be super handy because it would mean that CI and local CLASP wouldn't interfere with each other
+    - This would mean that CI and local CLASP wouldn\'t interfere with each other.
-    - However, if we're working exclusively off the cloud now using ``vscode.dev`` & ``github.dev``, this is a lot less of a problem.
+    - However, if we\'re working exclusively off the cloud now using ``vscode.dev`` & ``github.dev``, this is a lot less of a problem.

-3. Get this stable enough that we can auto push into a live release eventually
+3. (Possibly not) Get this stable enough that we can auto-push into a live release eventually.

-- side goal: implement deep error tracking & timing so that we can make a dashboard in DataStudio to monitor program health and potentially identify problem spots.  😁
+- Side goal: implement deep error tracking & timing so that we can make a dashboard in DataStudio to monitor program health and potentially identify problem spots.

-## ``.clasp.json``
+## .clasp.json

 ```json
 {